DhouseIn/IonicOAuthService/README.md

 # IonicOAuthService
-Ionic OAuth Service with Firebase and OAuthCordova
+OAuth Service with Firebase and ng-cordova-oauth to do Social Login in Ionic

+# Social
+ - LinkedIn;
+ - Facebook;
+ - Google+;
+ - Twitter.